 Essential Job Duties are, but are not limited to the following:

 - Responsible for providing specialty mental health services to a caseload of 8-10 TAY/TRHS Clients at a time, and at least 16 Clients per year

 - Responsible for completing Intake, Initial Assessment (CANS/ANSA) and Treatment Plan of Care (TPOC) within 45 days of episode opening in order to identify needs, risks, strengths and interventions to support youth engaged in LCC Mental Health Services

-- Offers behavioral health and co-occurring substance abuse services to adults, adolescents, TAY and their families, within a multidisciplinary team
+- Offers behavioral health and co-occurring substance abuse services to adults, adolescents, TAY and their families within a multidisciplinary team

 - Provides individual trauma recovery and family crisis intervention to program participants

-- Will complete ongoing re-assessments/treatment care planning (6 months- One year-18 months) and yearly intake forms for each client on caseload
+- Will complete ongoing re-assessments/treatment care planning (6 months- One year-18 months) and yearly intake forms for each client on the caseload

 - Complete monthly reports to Program Manager and to funding sources when needed

 - Provides community-level engagement, case management, advocacy, and intensive care coordination with staff and community agencies to ensure a continuum of care

 - Develops & Implements curriculum for psycho-education/cultural affirmation group focused on supporting TAY impacted by trauma to develop a better understanding of trauma, to support them in strengthening their understanding of healing practices, and to increase their social engagement/connection, utilizing multiple clinical and culturally relevant traditional & indigenous interventions